National Assembly (Kuwait)

-The National Assembly (مجلس الأمة, Majlis al-ʾUmma) is the unicameral legislature of Kuwait.
-The National Assembly meets in Kuwait City.
-The National Assembly is typically composed of 50 elected members and 16 directly appointed government ministers (ex officio members).
+The National Assembly (مجلس الأمة, Majlis al-ʾUmma) was the unicameral legislature of Kuwait.
+It was typically composed of 50 elected members and 16 directly appointed government ministers (ex officio members).

 The assembly was frequently dissolved by the Emir of Kuwait.
 From 2006 to 2024, the assembly was dissolved 13 times.
 The assembly has been suspended since 10 May 2024 for a four-year constitutional re-evaluation due to frequent inaction, corruption, bribery, vote purchasing and political deadlock.

 Overview

-The National Assembly is the legislature in Kuwait, established in 1963.
+The National Assembly was the legislature in Kuwait, established in 1963.
 Its predecessor, the 1938 National Assembly, was formally dissolved in 1939 after "one member, Sulaiman al-Adasani, in possession of a letter, signed by other Assembly members, addressed to Iraq's King Ghazi, requesting Kuwait's immediate incorporation into Iraq."
 This demand came after the merchant members of the Assembly attempted to extract oil money from Ahmad Al-Jaber Al-Sabah, a suggestion refused by him and upon which he instigated a crackdown which arrested the Assembly members in 1939.

-The National Assembly normally consists of 65 members; this total includes 50 elected deputies as well as 15 cabinet members directly appointed by the Emir.
-Fifty deputies are elected by one non-transferable vote to serve four-year terms.
-Members of the cabinet also sit in the parliament as deputies.
-The constitution limits the size of the cabinet to 16.
-The cabinet ministers have the same rights as the elected MPs, with the following two exceptions: they do not participate in the work of committees, and they cannot vote when an interpolation leads to a no-confidence vote against one of the cabinet members.
-As per Article 107 of the Kuwait constitution, the National Assembly can be dissolved by the Emir by decree, giving the reasons for the dissolution.
-However, the National Assembly shall not be dissolved again on the same grounds, and elections for the new Assembly must be held within a period not exceeding two months from the date of the dissolution.
+The National Assembly normally consisted of 65 members; this total included 50 elected deputies as well as 15 cabinet members directly appointed by the Emir.
+Fifty deputies were elected by one non-transferable vote to serve four-year terms.
+Members of the cabinet also sat in the parliament as deputies.
+The constitution limited the size of the cabinet to 16.
+The cabinet ministers had the same rights as the elected MPs, with the following two exceptions: they did not participate in the work of committees, and they could not vote when an interpolation leads to a no-confidence vote against one of the cabinet members.
+As per Article 107 of the Kuwait constitution, the assembly could be dissolved by the Emir by decree, giving the reasons for the dissolution.
+However, it could not be dissolved again on the same grounds, and elections for the new assembly must be held within a period not exceeding two months from the date of the dissolution.

-In contrast to parliaments in other Gulf kingdoms, the Kuwaiti assembly has considerably more formal and informal power than elsewhere in the region.
+In contrast to parliaments in other Gulf kingdoms, the assembly had considerably more formal and informal power.

 The assembly was previously suspended from 1976–1981 and 1986–1991.